When is Muharram?

 - Improve your health by eating better, exercising more and having a good sleeping routine.
 Yes, taking care of your health is a rewardable action too - your body is an amanah (trust) from Allah!
 Making a few lifestyle changes can earn you countless rewards.

 - Seek forgiveness.
-Since sins are heavier in Muharram, you should ask for forgiveness as often as possible during this month, or even erase all your sins by lighting the Dome of the Rock, which is equivalent to praying in the blessed Masjid al-Aqsa!
+Since sins are heavier in Muharram, you should ask for forgiveness as often as possible during this month, or even erase your sins by giving water to the people of Yemen, which is a great Sadaqah Jariyah.

 - Read more Qur'an.
 It's an obvious one that always gets put on these lists - but it's the perfect way to draw closer to Allah during this incredible month!
 The best way to do it is to commit to just 10-15 minutes per day; set yourself a time and stay disciplined!
 Hopefully, you will stick to this New Year's resolution if you establish the good habit during Ramadan.